<img src="public/images/Terraform-LogoMark_onDark.svg" width="30" align="left" style="margin-right: 12px;"/> Terraform MCP Server

 ## Installation

-### Usage with VS Code
+### Usage with Visual Studio Code

 Add the following JSON block to your User Settings (JSON) file in VS Code.
 You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open User Settings (JSON)`.